 Die-casting ZAMAK alloys are tough and can resist deformation.
 Because of this, these alloys are durable and perform well in continuous operation.
 ZAMAK 2 and 5 offer high rigidity and toughness.

-Reason #3 High Strength-To-Weight Ratio
+Reason #3: High Strength-To-Weight Ratio

-Die-casting ZAMAK alloys are strong yet lightweight.
+Die-casting ZAMAK alloys are both robust and lightweight.
 Aluminum offers a stronger strength-to-weight ratio than ZAMAK.
-Note that aluminum’s tensile strength is 310MPa, while ZAMAK’s is 280MPa.
-However, ZAMAK die-casting parts are also prevalent in many uses.
+Note that aluminum’s tensile strength is 310 MPa, while ZAMAK’s is 280 MPa.
+However, ZAMAK die-casting parts are also widely used in various applications.

-Reason #4 Low Melting Point
+Reason #4: Low Melting Point

-The melting point of die-casting ZAMAK alloys ranges from 380 to 420 degrees Celsius (Except for ZAMAK 2).
+The melting point of die-casting ZAMAK alloys ranges from 380 to 420 degrees Celsius (except for ZAMAK 2).
 It means you can quickly melt and solidify.

-Reason #5 Excellent Adhesion
+Reason #5: Excellent Adhesion

-Reason #6 Excellent Wearing And Bearing Properties
+Reason #6: Excellent Wearing and Bearing Properties

 Die-casting ZAMAK alloys resist wear and effectively endure friction.
 ZAMAK parts typically maintain quality and functionality.
 They remain intact even under continuous stress.